baaivision/See3D/README.md

 :fire: See3D is accepted by CVPR 2025.

 **[12/13/2024]**
-We have released the pretrained models and example test data in Huggingface🤗.
+:rocket: We have released the pretrained models and example test data in Huggingface🤗.

 **[12/10/2024]**
-We have released the pretrained models and inference code.
+:rocket: We have released the pretrained models and inference code.
 You can download models and example test data [here](https://drive.google.com/drive/folders/1uz4NtAtYYiV53dYlJ_I78fVzqxUBk-Fb?usp=sharing/)

 ## Installation
 ```sh